The Best Lenses for Infrared Photography

 Testing for infrared

 I’m rather compulsive about testing every lens I buy, both for visible light and infrared.
 There have been several times I’ve gone through 2 or 3 samples to get a really good one.
 I’ve got the visible light testing down as I’ve been doing that for decades.
 In recent years, I’ve figured out some good tests for infrared.
 Generally the number one issue is hot spots.
 With my studio being located in northern Arizona, more days than not, I have a clear blue north sky to shoot hot spot tests.
 I am able to test resolution using the same ISO 12233 targets as for visible light, in my studio.
 Because resolution can change with focus distance my studio test is limited to a practical range of about 3-18 feet (1-6 meters) so I will also do field tests to check lenses at greater distances.
 These are the controlled tests.
-I will also shoot various subjects (people, nature, etc.) in a less controlled way just to try different situations.
+I will also shoot various subjects in a less controlled way just to try different situations, sun angles, etc.

 Situational nature of infrared